pratikraundale12/Ship-Management/README.md

 Styling: CSS Modules
 Component Structure: Feature-based

-**NOTE: The dashboard is assign with hardcoded values can't chnage
+**NOTE: The dashboard and Charts are assign with hardcoded values can't chnage
 NOTE: Some part of the application may or may not be responsive **